A halting Biden tries to confront Trump at debate but stirs Democratic panic about his candidacy

 ATLANTA (AP) — A raspy and sometimes halting President Joe Biden tried repeatedly to confront Donald Trump in their first debate ahead of the November election, as his Republican rival countered Biden's criticism by leaning into falsehoods about the economy, illegal immigration and his role in the Jan.
 6, 2021, Capitol insurrection.

-Biden’s uneven performance, particularly early in the debate, crystallized the concerns of many Americans that, at 81, he is too old to serve as president.
-It sparked a fresh round of calls for the Democrat to consider stepping aside as the party fears a return of Trump to the White House.
+Biden's uneven performance, particularly early in the debate, crystallized the concerns of many Americans that, at 81, he is too old to serve as president.
+It sparked a fresh round of calls for the Democrat to consider stepping aside as the party's nominee amid fears of a return of Trump to the White House.

-Biden repeatedly tore into Trump in an apparent effort to provoke him, bringing up everything from the former president's recent felony conviction to his alleged insult of World War I veterans to his weight and golf game.
+Biden repeatedly tore into Trump in an apparent effort to provoke him, bringing up everything from the former president's recent felony conviction to his alleged insult of World War I veterans to his weight.
 The 78-year-old Trump declined to clearly state he would accept the results of the November election, four years after he promoted conspiracy theories about his loss that culminated in the Jan.
 6 insurrection, and repeatedly misstated the record from his time in his office.

 “I think there was a sense of shock, actually, of how he came out at the beginning of this debate, how his voice sounded.
 He seemed a little disoriented.
 He did get stronger as the debate went on but by that time, I think the panic had set in,” said David Axelrod, a longtime advisor to former President Barack Obama, said on CNN immediately after.
 “And I think you’re going to hear discussions that, I don’t know will lead to anything, but there are going to be discussions about whether he should continue.”